A Guide to Customer Loyalty: How to Effectively Retain Your Customers

-If you start making changes to the company’s priorities, it will definitely have an impact on attracting the millennial and Generation Z consumers.
+If you start making innovative changes to the company’s priorities, it will definitely have an impact on attracting millennial and Generation Z customers.
 It doesn’t have to be drastic, but small changes can mean a lot if you want to win the favour of this emerging client base.

 Understanding What Could Strengthen or Weaken Relationships with Consumers

 Some of the factors that affect the relationship that these consumers have with businesses include advertising campaigns, diversity, political positioning, data management, and ethical behaviour.
-If you want to retain your customers, these are some of the points that you should pay attention to.
+If you want to guarantee customer retention, these are some of the points that you should pay attention to.

-There are also two interesting points here: the management of personal data and the behaviour of the company leader.
+There are also two interesting points here: the behaviour of the company leader and the management of personal data.
 Let’s delve deeper into these two.

-Among millennial consumers, 37% of them think that business leaders have a positive impact on the world.
-Around 29% of these consumers have ended relationships with certain brands because of the company leader’s behaviour.
+37% of millenials think that business leaders have a positive impact on the world and around 29% of these consumers have ended relationships with certain brands because of the company leader’s behaviour.